spiffe/spire-tutorials/k8s/oidc-vault/README.md

 ## Install Vault

 Ensure that HashiCorp Vault is installed on your local computer and that the location of the `vault` executable is in your system `PATH`.
 Verify that Vault is installed by typing `vault version` in a terminal window.
-The output indicates Vault version if it is installed, or a _command not found_ error otherwise, in which case you need to install Vault.
-Packages are available for some Linux flavors, MacOS (via Homebrew) and Windows (via Chocolatey).
+The output indicates the Vault version if it is installed, or a _command not found_ error otherwise, in which case you need to install Vault.
+Packages are available for some Linux flavors, MacOS (via Homebrew), and Windows (via Chocolatey).
 Alternatively, you can [download a precompiled binary](https://www.vaultproject.io/downloads) for your operating system.
 For complete installation instructions, see [Install Vault](https://www.vaultproject.io/docs/install) or [Getting Started - Install Vault](https://learn.hashicorp.com/tutorials/vault/getting-started-install).

 Use a new Vault installation for this tutorial.
 An existing Vault installation may have configuration settings that conflict with this tutorial.